 The variety of master's projects produced by our students testifies to the interdisciplinary nature of the Duke GLS program.
 Some take the form of a traditional master's thesis, but explore issues from a perspective that requires stepping back from disciplinary boundaries or combining the methods of different disciplines.
 Others combine traditional academic analysis with other modes and genres -- whether creative, documentary or practical.
 Each of them represents the culminating efforts of a student in achieving the MALS degree.

-Each year, a few projects that are especially noteworthy are given the designation of "Exemplary Master's Project," and are marked as such in these records.
+From 2014-22, a few projects each year were awarded the designation of "Exemplary Master's Project," and marked as such in these records.
 Search for the word "exemplary" to find them.
-Exemplary projects make particularly good models for students who are contemplating master's projects of their own.
+Exemplary projects were highlighted as particularly good models for students contemplating master's projects of their own.
 A video showcase featuring some of our 2019-20 winners may be found here.